 Three Stages of Learning: Our Program of Classical Education

-First Baptist Classical Academy in Kamloops relies upon the classical disciplines of grammar, logic and rhetoric as the foundation of a thoroughly Christ-centered and classical education.
+First Baptist Classical Academy in Kamloops relies upon the classical disciplines of grammar, logic and rhetoric, otherwise known as the Trivium, both as the foundation of a thoroughly Christ-centered and classical education.
 Students who have acquired these disciplines gain the mental acuity needed for further study throughout their lives.
-They use grammar skills to quickly learn new material, logic skills to understand the relationship of the subject being studied with other subjects, and rhetorical skills to present their educated opinion on matters under discussion within the broader community of Kamloops.
+They use grammar skills to quickly learn new material, logic skills to understand the relationship of the subject being studied with other subjects, and rhetorical skills to present their educated opinion on matters under discussion within the broader community.
 This rich and rigorous classical educational produces students who have the ability to learn independently, to analyze logically, to think critically, and to communicate clearly.

 This stage is the Grammar Stage, and grammar is the foundation for all of learning, critical thinking and argument.
 The Elementary School of Grammar consists of Kindergarten through Grade 6.